Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - BTS/MRT stations: Security cameras and transit police

-- 7-Eleven stores: Ubiquitous, well-lit, usually with cameras
+- 7-Eleven stores: Ubiquitous, well lit, usually with cameras

 Practical Packing & Seasonal Tips